Hans Kempin: World War II service

 With the SS-Standarte Deutschland, SS–Hauptsturmführer (Captain) Kempin participated in the invasion of Poland and the subsequent operations in the West; receiving both classes of the Iron Cross.
 Kempin remained with this unit until March 1941 when he was transferred to the SS-Regiment Der Führer where he served first with the 13.
 Kompanie and later with the II.
-Battalion under future SS- Brigadeführer Heinz Harmel.
-Unfortunately, on 3 September 1941 he was seriously wounded by shrapnel from a grenade and was hospitalized until December 1941.
+Battalion under future SS-Brigadeführer Heinz Harmel.
+On 3 September 1941 he was seriously wounded by shrapnel from a grenade and was hospitalized until December 1941.
 After recovering from his injuries, Kempin returned to the field with the Der Führer.
 However, on 1 February 1942 instead of continuing on with his old regiment, Kempin was transferred as an instructor to the SS-Junkerschule at Bad Tölz and later also to SS-Junkerschule Braunschweig, and finally to Waffen-SS Unterführerschule in Posen-Treskau.
-On 1 December 1943, he was promoted to SS- Obersturmbannführer (lieutenant colonel) and two months later received command of the Waffen-SS Unterführerschule located in Laibach (Ljubljana).
+On 1 December 1943, he was promoted to SS-Obersturmbannführer (lieutenant colonel) and two months later received command of the Waffen-SS Unterführerschule located in Laibach (Ljubljana).
 He remained its commander until late February 1945, when he was assigned to lead first the 547.
 Volksgrenadier-Division then the newly formed 38.
-SS-Grenadierdivision Nibelungen (the name Nibelungen comes from German mythology, which was the name of a lineage of dwarves, who were defeated by Siegfried) and finally the 32.
+SS-Grenadierdivision Nibelungen (the name Nibelungen comes from German mythology, and finally the 32.
 SS-Freiwilligen-Grenadier-Division 30.Januar.
 Together with the remnants of 30.
-Januar (the unusual title of the division comes from the date when Adolf Hitler became the Chancellor of Germany; 30 January 1933), SS-Standartenführer Hans Kempin surrendered to the Americans on 8 May 1945.
+Januar, SS-Standartenführer Hans Kempin surrendered to the Americans on 8 May 1945.

 After the war he worked in agriculture and owned one of the most technically advanced farms in Germany.
 Kempin died on 30 November 1992 at the age of 79.